The Guide: How to Improve Credit Score

 5. Don’t close your accounts.

-A lot of people make the mistake of closing any credit cards they pay off.
+A lot of people make the mistake of closing any credit accounts they pay off.
 While this might be a smart move if you’re working under a financial advisor, it’s best to keep your accounts open as a way to improve your credit rating.

 When an account is maintained without any negative reports, this reflects highly on your credit.
 Having no missed payments and a low debt ratio is part of having a healthy financial strategy.